ibm-cloud-docs/discovery-data/connect.md

 Only documents supported by {{site.data.keyword.discovery-data_short}} are crawled; all others are ignored.
 {: shortdesc}

+#### Copying Database JAR files
+{: #copydatabasefiles}

 Before creating a collection, you need to copy the JAR files corresponding to the database you are crawling from; copy the Oracle DB, Postgres, MSSQL, Db2, or JDBC JAR files associated with the database you are crawling.
-After you copy the files:
+After you copy the JAR files, you must copy them to the `/mnt` directory on an ingestion or gateway pod.

 1. Log on to your {{site.data.keyword.discovery-data_short}} cluster, using `clouctl`.
 1. Find the ingestion pod by entering `kubectl get pods| grep ingestion`.
 1. Copy the files to the `/mnt` directory on the ingestion pod or the gateway pod.
 The default number of ingestion pods is 1.

+#### Configuring a Database collection
+{: #configuredatabase}

-After selecting the **collection type** of **Database** and entering the **General** information:
+After selecting the **collection type** of **Database** in {{site.data.keyword.discovery-data_short}}, enter the following **General** information:

 1. Under **Authentication**, enter the:
     -  **JDBC Driver Type** - The default is **DB2**.
 Lists the four databases that {{site.data.keyword.discovery-data_short}} supports: Db2, Microsoft SQL Server, Postgresql, and Oracle and provides an option to crawl from `OTHER` databases.